centreon/centreon-documentation/versioned_docs/version-23.10/service-mapping/ba-management.md

 </TabItem>
 <TabItem value="Impact" label="Impact">

-> This mode is complex to use, but it could help you model highly
+> This mode is complex to use, but it could help you model
 > severity-related concepts.

 When you use impact mode, the business activity has a “Health”